resonance-audio/resonance-audio-web-sdk/README.md

 <script src="https://cdn.rawgit.com/google/songbird/master/build/songbird.min.js"></script>
 ```

-Spatial encoding is done by creating a `Songbird` scene using an associted
+Spatial encoding is done by creating a `Songbird` scene using an associated
 `AudioContext` and then creating any number of associated `Source` objects
 using `Songbird.createSource()`.
 The `Songbird` scene models a physical
 listener while adding room reflections and reverberation.
 The `Source`